adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 To resume, compiled languages have always a clear advantage when it comes to raw performance.
 But do you really need it ?

 Keep in mind that it shouldn't be the only criteria to choose a web framework.
-The DX is also very important, for exemple Laravel stays unbeatable in this regard when it comes to make a MVP.
+The DX is also very important, for exemple Laravel stays a very nice candidate in this regard.

 When it comes to compiled languages, I still personally prefer ASP.NET Core over Spring Boot because of the DX.
 The performance gap is negligible, and it hasn't this warmup Java feeling and keeps a raisonable memory footprint.

-I'm stay open to any suggestions to improve my tests, especially on PHP side (I already tested FrankenPHP which gives worst results, and the `memory_limit` is set to **1G**).
+I'm stay open to any suggestions to improve my tests, especially on PHP side.
 If you have any tips to improve performance by some Framework or PHP low level tuning, let me a comment below !